Skip to content

 occupation = 'Kubernetes Guy'

 Strings can be enclosed in either single quotes ('') or double quotes (""), allowing you flexibility in your code.
-Moreover, if a string needs to contain both types of quotes, you can use the backslash (\) as an escape character to ensure Python interprets the characters correctly.
+The main benefit?
+Use one to contain the other:

 Concatenating Strings